DavidJKTofan/CyberSec-resources/Projects/Cloudflare_Setup_Best_Practices.md

 # Cloudflare

-A brief guide on how to set up a Cloudflare account and add a Zone (domain).
+A brief guide on how to **set up a Cloudflare account** and **add a Zone (domain)**, as well as **Best Practices** on Security and Performance features.

-_Disclaimer: This is for educational purposes only, and depending on the situation, some configurations or steps might differ or change._
+_Disclaimer: This is for educational purposes only, and depending on the situation, some configurations or steps might differ, or change, or have different impacts._

 ***